Say you commit a fix to SVN trunk (ex.: future 21.x), and you want to merge that commit to a stable branch (ex.: 18.x).

 svn commit -m "[bp/r38634] [FIX] Apparently glob(), this can fail on some systems, check required" lib/init/tra.php

-It starts with "[bp/r38634]", which means that it is a backport of a fix/feature commited on trunk at revision 38634.
+It starts with "[bp/r38634]", which means that it is a backport of a fix/feature committed on trunk at revision 38634.
 Then it is followed by the original commit message made on trunk.
-If multiple commits has been made on trunk to fix the same issue, they have to be proposed as one unique commit and the commit message will have multiple lines starting with [bp/r...]
+If multiple commits have been made on trunk to fix the same issue, they have to be proposed as one unique commit and the commit message will have multiple lines starting with [bp/r...]

 Other pages related to merging:

 - Merge Tiki Spreadsheet into Tiki Trackers